EDI File

 EDI files come in various formats, depending on the industry or geographic region.
 Below are some widely used formats:

-• EDIFACT: EDIFACT (Electronic Data Interchange for Administration, Commerce, and Transport) is a globally recognized standard for EDI.
-Developed under the guidance of the United Nations (UN/CEFACT), EDIFACT is designed to facilitate international trade by providing a universal structure for electronic business transactions.
-Examples: ORDERS (Purchase Order), INVOIC (Invoice).
+• EDIFACT: EDIFACT (Electronic Data Interchange for Administration, Commerce and Transport) is a globally accepted standard for EDI.
+Other than that, EDIFACT is developed under the guidance of the United Nations (UN/CEFACT), in order to enable the international trade by making electronic business transactions in general.
+ORDERS (Purchase Order) / INVOIC (Invoice).

-• XML: EDI XML combines the robust features of traditional EDI with the flexibility and accessibility of XML (Extensible Markup Language).
-By leveraging XML for EDI, businesses can achieve easier integration with web-based systems and modern software solutions while maintaining structured, standardized data exchange.
-Examples: cXML used for e-commerce transactions.
+• XML: EDI XML is formed by mixing the robust features of the typical EDI with the pliability and accessibility of Extensible Markup Language (XML).
+Another advantage to using XML for EDI is that it allows businesses to have easier integration through web based systems and modern software solutions while still keeping structured information exchanging. cXML is used for e commerce transactions.

-• TRADACOMS: TRADACOMS (Trading Data Communications Standard) is an EDI standard widely used in the United Kingdom, particularly in the retail and supply chain sectors.
-Introduced in the early 1980s by the UK Article Numbering Association (now GS1 UK), TRADACOMS is one of the earliest EDI standards, offering a structured and consistent format for business transactions.
-Examples: ORDERS (Purchase Order), INVFIL (Invoice).
+• TRADACOMS: TRADACOMS (Trading Data Communications Standard) is an EDI standard commonly used throughout the United Kingdom, predominated in the retail and supply chain sectors.
+TRADACOMS is one of the earliest for providing a consistent structure and format to business transactions, introduced in the early 1980s by the UK Article Numbering Association (now GS1 UK).
+ORDERS (Purchase Order), INVFIL (Invoice) are examples.

 Reading an EDI File: A Simplified Example